hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 Custom implementations can be written for any given backend database or object store, enabling the specification of a `CardStore` that is in a non-default file location, a separate docker container, or hosted in a cloud based data store.
 The store configuration can be completed using either a configuration file, or by using environment variables.

-- [composer-tools/composer-wallet-redis](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-redis)   - provides a backing store using a Redis server
-- [@ampretia/composer-wallet-ibmcos](https://github.com/ampretia/composer-wallet-ibmcos)  - provides a backing store using the IBM Cloud Object Store.
-This has an S3 compatible API

 Multiple cloud wallet implementations can be installed using global npm installs.

-For more details of the writing a new cloud wallet implementation, see the following [README](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-redis).

 # Configuring a custom wallet